 One of the most variable geographical features known as the driest place on earth is the desert.
 Deserts are classified by the amount of precipitation that falls to less than 10 inches per year.
 Sources: 1

-A river basin is the area drained by a river and its tributaries.
-The world’s largest river basin is the Amazon basin, which covers more than 6 million square kilometers and sends 55 million gallons of water into Atlantic at the same time.
+A river basin is an area drained by a river and its tributaries.
+The world’s largest river basin is the Amazon basin, which covers more than 6 million square kilometers and sends 55 million gallons of water into the Atlantic at the same time.
 Sources: 1

 It is located on the edge of the sea or ocean, where rivers and lakes flow a little over the land.
 An area with little rainfall and sparse vegetation, such as the Sahara.
 The area where the mouth of a river is formed by deposits brought in by the river (for example in the Ganges Delta in India).
 Sources: 8, 10

-Tributaries – Rivers that flow into larger rivers, for example the Missouri is a tributary of the Mississippi.
+Tributaries – Rivers that flow into larger rivers, for example, Missouri is a tributary of the Mississippi.
 Mouth – An area where freshwater from a river meets saltwater from the ocean (for example, in the Amazon estuary).
 Sources: 10

 Pond – A small body of water that surrounds the land, such as Walden Pond in Massachusetts.
 Peninsula – An area surrounded by water on three sides (for example, Italy).
 Sources: 10